StellarPay-us/StellarPay/README.md

 This platform leverages Stellar's decentralized exchange (SDEX) and disbursement capabilities to provide a robust and compliant solution for businesses navigating the digital economy.

 ## Setup
-To set up the StellarPay Proof of Concept (PoC), there are several distinct components that need to be operational.

 ### ISO20022 Message Gateway
 #### Install dependencies